kyma-project/community/sig-and-wg/sig-core/proposals/remote-environment-creation.md

 ## Motivation

-The only way for Kyma users to create a new Remote Environment is by Helm, which is not the most convinient way.
+The only way for Kyma users to create a new Remote Environment is by Helm, which is not the most convenient way.
 The creation of new Environment should be easy and should not require any other tools like Helm.

-Moreover users have very limited abilities to differentiate between connected Remote Environments.
-The only ways to distinguish them are fields `Name` and `Description`, which might not be sufficent for users with a large number of connected solutions.
+Moreover, users have very limited abilities to differentiate between connected Remote Environments.
+The only ways to distinguish them are fields `Name` and `Description`, which might not be sufficient for users with a large number of connected solutions.

 ## Goal

-The goal is to enable users to manipulate Remote Environments form UI as well as command line and add custom labels configured by users for easier differentiation between the solutions which would make browsing through them more user friendly.
+The goal is to enable users to manipulate Remote Environments form UI as well as command line and add custom labels configured by users for easier differentiation between the solutions which would make browsing through them more user-friendly.

 ## Current solution